nuejs/create-nue/CONTRIBUTING.md

-# Contributing to Nue
+# Creating new templates

 First and foremost: thank you for helping with Nue! ❤️❤️

-### Guidelines
+### Most important

-1. **Most important** If you are adding a new feature, please _discuss it first_ by creating a new issue with the tag "New feature".
-You probably avoid doing redundant work, because not all features are automatically accepted.
-Nue JS strives for minimalism.
+If you are adding a new template or a feature, please _discuss it first_ by creating a new issue.

-2. Features that add lots of new code, complexity, or several new/heavy NPM packages are most likely rejected.
-Particularly if the first rule wasn't applied.

-3. Please add one fix/feature per pull request.
-Easier to accept and less potential merge conflicts.

-3. Please add a test for every bug fix

-3. Please write JavaScript (Not TypeScript)

 ### Formatting rules